j13343sh/cognitive-infrastructure-en/ai-operations-theory/case-studies/CS-006-Research-to-Publication.md

 The transition between those two modes became one of the most important observations produced by the project.

-The challenge was not creating enough mat
+The challenge was not creating enough material.

+The challenge was deciding when enough material already existed.